tpgmartin/machine-learning-nanodegree/capstone/proposal.md

 This is especially useful for a dataset both as large and feature-rich as the MNIST dataset.
-It has been shown that in general PCA does not negatively impact the accuracy of a classifier, and has even been shown to boost the accuracy of the SVM classfier[7].
+It has been shown that in general PCA does not negatively impact the accuracy of a classifier, and has even been shown to boost the accuracy of the SVM classfier[9].

-The trained classifier can be evaluated using a confusion matrix, and derived metrics such as f1 score, to determine its degree of success.
+The trained classifier can be evaluated using a confusion matrix, and derived metrics to determine its degree of success.
 To evaluate the trained model thoroughly, k-fold cross validation will be used to get a representative performance score of the model.
 Furthermore, we can consider a number of previous models[8] of the dataset using a SVM classifier, which have